slco-2016/q1_report_long/_pages/prototype_page.md

 **How are going to measure effectiveness of tool with regards to our overall mission?**

 - Because this software is core to our research, conversations performed over ClientComm will give us unique insight into what pain points can be attributed to which client-types.
 This allows ClientComm to generate robust data on categorized client pain points; data which can be used to make intelligent policy level decisions.
-- Through users of ClientComm, we can - over time - begin to observe client success through the tool.
+- Through users of ClientComm, over time we can begin to observe client success through the tool.
 - Caveats: As with most social research, externalities lead to complexity scales that prohibit absolute measures of either causation or correlation.
 That said, by maintaining aggressive user research strategies that put us in direct conversations with case managers and clients, we can create proxy, anecdotal reports that, through volume, can assist in shedding light and understanding on data generated through the system.